Zuehlke/SHMACK/README.md

 | Issue  | = Can be a **"User Story"** (to be in sync with scrum and github terminology) or a **Bug**|

+<a name="limitations"></a>
 # Important Limitations / Things to consider before going productive
 * As of 2015-10-28 the DCOS stack does **NOT work in AWS Region `eu-central-1` (Frankfurt)**.
 Recommended region to try is `us-west-1`.
 Take care of **regulatory issues** (physical location of data) when thinking about a real productive System.
 * What if the number of client request "explodes".
 Is there a way to do autoscaling with DCOS / Mesophere WITHOUT human interaction?
 * As of 2015-11-13 **all data in HDFS is lost** when scaling down, e.g. from 10 to 5 Slave nodes.
 This is a blocking issue.
 If unresolved productive use of the Stack is not possible. see **[here](https://github.com/Zuehlke/SHMACK/blob/master/03_analysis_design/Issues/Issue-10%20HDFS-Access/Scaling%20Test.docx)** According to the mesosphere development team (chat), this issue is addressed by **[maintenance primitives](https://mesosphere.com/blog/2015/10/07/mesos-inverse-offers/)**.
 But it is not clear when it will be finished.
 * Make sure that admin access to the Mesos Master console is secure.
-As of 2015-11-27 only **passwordless** http acces is possible. https needs to be implemented.
+As of 2015-11-27 only **passwordless** http access is possible. https needs to be implemented.
 * Data Locality, e.g. How do we minimze latency between data storage and Spark workers?